 A male Golden-cheeked Warbler pauses briefly in the Edwards Plateau near Concan.
 Photo: Rich Hoyer

-Day 3: This morning we’ll begin the long drive to the Chisos Mountains.
+Day 4: We’ll begin the long drive to the Chisos Mountains.
 Perhaps the most notable feature of the day will be the dramatic change to the arid landscapes of west Texas.
-En route we’ll stop to admire Cave Swallows and any Crested Caracaras, Harris’s Hawks, or Lark Buntings we come across, and scan through the ever-present Turkey Vultures for Zone-tailed Hawk.
+En route we’ll stop to admire any Crested Caracaras, Harris’s Hawks, or Lark Buntings we come across, and we’ll scan through the ever-present Turkey Vultures for Zone-tailed Hawk.
 We’ll stop briefly at Langtry, the location of Judge Roy Bean’s tavern, where he dispensed frontier justice near the turn of the last century.
 Here we usually see Cactus Wren and the very localized and intensely orange nominate race of Hooded Oriole.
 Night in Big Bend National Park.

-Days 4-6: Bordering the sculptured canyons of the Rio Grande, the Chisos Mountains rise out of Big Bend National Park in a broken mass of colored sandstone reaching to almost 8000 feet.
-The range supports a variety of interesting birds including Lucifer and Blue-throated Hummingbirds, Gray Vireo, Varied Bunting, Black-chinned Sparrow and Scott’s Oriole, but Colima Warbler is the major attraction since it can be seen nowhere else in the United States.
-We must make a long climb to find the warbler, but the scenery is dramatic, and our pace will be slow, punctuated by Acorn Woodpecker and Mexican Jay and perhaps a few migrants.
+Days 5–7: Bordering the sculpted canyons of the Rio Grande, the Chisos Mountains rise out of Big Bend National Park in a broken mass of colored sandstone reaching to almost 8000 feet.
+The range supports a variety of interesting birds including Lucifer and Blue-throated Hummingbirds, Gray Vireo, Varied Bunting, and Black-chinned Sparrow, but Colima Warbler is the major attraction since it can be seen nowhere else in the United States.
+We must make a long climb to find the warbler, but the scenery is dramatic and our pace will be slow, punctuated by Acorn Woodpecker and Mexican Jay and perhaps a few migrants.
 All of one day will be devoted to this objective.

 This tour is limited to seven participants with one leader.